surajto/Problem-statement-2-/README.md

 The **Hospital Management System (HMS)** is a web-app application designed to manage doctor appointments efficiently.
 It provides a platform where **patients** can book appointments, **doctors** can see thier schedules, and **admins** can oversee the entire system.

 ## ⚙️ Features
-- **Admin Panel**: Manage doctors, monitor appointments and patients.
+- **Admin Panel**: Manage doctors,Manages slots, monitor appointments and patients.
 - **Doctor Management**: Doctors can view booked appointments.
-- **Patient Management**: Patients can book and view appointments.
+- **Patient Management**: Patients can book and view thier appointments.

 ## 🏛 Database Structure
 ### **1️⃣ Admins Table**